frabjous/open-guide-typesetting-framework/doc/usage.md

 The "extract" button takes each entry from the converted free-form bibliography and uses that text to search an online database.
 Currently only PhilPapers is supported but this may change.
-The process is deliberately made slow so as not to overwhelm the database server it interacts with or make it suspect a denial of service attack.
+The process is deliberately made slow, so as not to overwhelm the database server it interacts with, or make it suspect a denial of service attack.
 PhilPapers uses IDs which are typically 5 or 6 uppercase letters, and are somewhat random, though the first three of which often match the author's name, and the following often have something to do with the title, but this is not consistent.
 These five or six digits are often followed by a hyphen and a number.
 These IDs can be found at the end of URL when visiting a certain work's page on PhilPapers.